MITRECND/picaboo/README.md

 Initialized picaboo32.dll!
 ```

 Doing this allows the malware to continue running while we intercept allocated memory regions that are directly executed.
-Spinning packet capture software like wireshark should show periodic beacons to its configured callback.
+Spinning up packet capture software like wireshark should show periodic beacons to its configured callback.

 Checking out the memdumps directory, we can see two payloads were allocated and executed.
 Further study of the final payload reveals an executable that is loaded and kicked off in memory by the crypter!